marinierb/ansible-manjaro-setup/README.md

 ## Steps to rebuild my desktop from scratch

 >**In a nutshell:**
 ><br>My ansible folder is on Dropbox.
-So, get Manjaro up and running, install and sync Dropbox, then run ansible
+So, get Manjaro up and running, install and sync Dropbox, then run ansible.

 1. Install the [GNOME edition of Manjaro](https://manjaro.org/download/#gnome)